 When properly connected to an optional Garmin sounder module and a transducer, your compatible chartplotter can be used as a fishfinder.
-There are different sonar views to help you view the fish in the area.
+Different sonar views can help you view the fish in the area.

 The adjustments you can make to each sonar view vary depending on the view you are in and the chartplotter model, sounder module, and transducer you have connected.